- Prospective Students

 Students in the MARE are required to attend two overnight retreats each year along with others in other Master’s degree programs (attendance at the retreats is incorporated into the requirements for Introduction to Theological Education).
 They are also invited and encouraged to take part in other various activities organized and led by the Student Association throughout the course of the year.
 MARE students must complete a year-long practicum in which they will be placed in a supervised field setting under a qualified supervisor that is appropriate for their degree program.
 Students are normally not given a stipend from the site where their placement is located.

-Classes in the MARE are held mostly in the evenings at The Riverside Church, 490 Riverside Drive in New York and online.
+Classes in the MARE are held mostly in the evenings at The Riverside Church, 490 Riverside Drive in New York.
 Students have access to the library system of Columbia University, which includes the Burke Library at Union Theological Seminary.
 All students will be trained in online learning in order to make use of MOODLE, the NYTS online learning system.

 The MARE is open to women and men who:

 - possess a BA, BS, or equivalent undergraduate degree from an accredited four-year college (applicants holding degrees or diplomas from another country may be required to provide a translated copy and to provide further information to help the admissions committee determine equivalency).

 - demonstrate evidence of an ability to do graduate level study, primarily assessed through the written answers to the application essay questions and through recommendations.

 - are able to articulate in a manner that is appropriate to their own experience and faith tradition an understanding of their call to serve in the specialized area of religious education.